nadea287/job-harvest/README.md

 ...
 ~~~

-Generate key using bellow command:
+Generate an app encryption key:

 ~~~
 php artisan key:generate
 ~~~

-You can run migration and seeder command like:
+You can run migrations and seeders:
 ~~~
 php artisan migrate
 ~~~